🚨 Scam Guide · 2026

 How to Avoid

-• Book gorilla permits directly through the Uganda Wildlife Authority (UWA)
+• Book gorilla permits directly through the Uganda Wildlife Authority (UWA).

-• Verify operators on SafariBookings.com which has authenticated reviews
+• Verify operators on SafariBookings.com which has authenticated reviews.

-• Pay with credit card for chargeback protection -- never wire transfer
+• Pay with credit card for chargeback protection -- never wire transfer.

-• Confirm AUTO membership directly with the association before booking
+• Confirm AUTO membership directly with the association before booking.

-• Cross-reference the operator's email domain with their official website
+• Cross-reference the operator's email domain with their official website.

 Scam #3

-The Fake Police Money Check
+The Kampala Road 'Plain-Clothes Police' Money Check

 ⚠️ High